tg-tjmitchell/comfyui-rsync-plugin/README.md

 3. Restart ComfyUI.
 4. A new "File Transfer" menu item will appear in the ComfyUI menu.

+> **Note:** If you see a "Skip module for custom nodes" error on startup, you can safely ignore it.
+The plugin should still work correctly.
+This occurs because ComfyUI expects every plugin to define workflow nodes, but this plugin focuses on providing a UI panel rather than workflow nodes.

 ## Using the File Transfer UI Panel

 1. Click on the "File Transfer" menu item in the ComfyUI menu.